-Lubbock Judicial Appeals Save $1 MM / Year
+Lubbock Judicial Appeals Save $5 Million

 Number Appealed to Binding ArbitrationSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.